ps-nithin/my-kgb-dictionary/README.md

 # Create dictionary
 1. Run the program using ```./main dict.txt```

-# the dictionary file mdict.txt is created in the current working directory.
+# The dictionary file mdict.txt is created in the current working directory.